 Sound too involved, confusing and legalistic?
 Not with iCheckGateway.com, which offers support for getting the proper authorizations, thereby protecting their merchants should future disputes arise over transactions.

-For recurring PPD entries:
+For a recurring PPD transaction entry:

 At the top of the form